 In 2005, revelations that 79 workers and nearby residents had died from asbestos exposure at Kubota Corporation facilities shocked Japan.
 The incident proved that asbestos harms extended beyond factory workers to environmental exposure, accelerating the ban and creating new compensation systems.

-What compensation exists for Japanese asbestos victims?▼
+What compensation exists for Japanese people affected by asbestos?▼

 Multiple programs exist: industrial accident insurance for occupational exposure, environmental health damage relief for non-occupational cases, the Kubota relief fund for residents near Kubota facilities, and lawsuit settlements.
 About 1,100+ claims are filed annually with an ~80% approval rate.